History is the study of the richness, diversity, and complexities of human existence over long periods of time and in different geographical regions.

 - Women’s Hall of Fame, Seneca Falls, NY

-Want to study the French Revolution in Paris?
+Want to study European History in Berlin?
 Or the post-Colonial world in Senegal?
 Or the Spanish civil war in Seville?
 Wells makes it possible.
 History majors can pursue fascinating programs around the world – Check out our off-campus study programs.
-Check out our off-campus study programs.

 Share your love of history and understanding of struggles with others.
 Practice your leadership skills by getting involved with one of many active groups on campus.
 Below are just a few that might catch your interest: